Firm Profile > Raja, Darryl & Loh > Kuala Lumpur, Malaysia

 The firm’s lawyers comprise practitioners who have been trained in Malaysia as well as abroad, including other common law jurisdictions such as Australia, New Zealand and Singapore.
 Many are barristers who have been admitted to the Bar of England and Wales.
 They are proficient in many languages – English, Malay, Tamil, Mandarin and various Chinese dialects.

-Most of the partners of the firm have been recognised over many years by legal publications as leading practitioners in their areas of expertise.
+Most of the partners of the firm have been recognised over many years by legal publications as leading practitioners in their respective areas of expertise.

 Banking, corporate, commercial law, construction, foreign investment, intellectual property, medical law & healthcare, mergers & acquisitions and real estate may be said to constitute the core practice areas.
 Whether in regard to dispute resolution, issuing legal opinions or drafting, vetting and negotiation of documents, these areas of law have been part of the bedrock of the firm’s practice for decades.